datopian/flowershow/site/content/blog/2023-02-16-nextjs-tutorial.md

 authors: [philippe-du-preez]
 ---

 Have you ever considered creating a blog or documentation site for your open-source library or personal project?
+Maybe you always wanted to, but you didn't really have time to set everything up from scratch, and so you ended up keeping your awesome writings hidden from the world?
+This is why we started working on Flowershow - a project that can help you focus on your content, while we do the heavy lifting for you.

 This article will guide you through the process of building a basic static blog with Next.js using the Flowershow template.

 ## What is Flowershow

-[Flowershow](https://flowershow.app/) is a versatile NextJS template that you can use to quickly create a content-driven website from Markdown/MDX files with ease.
+[Flowershow](https://flowershow.app/) is a versatile NextJS template that you can use to create a content-driven website from Markdown/MDX files quickly and easily.

-Flowershow uses TypeScript, Contentlayer and Tailwind, which makes it a frictionless experience adding content and styling it.
-You can deploy your website in seconds on Netlify, Vercel or any other hosting platforms.
-Whether you are looking to build a blog, a documentation rich site or any other content driven site, Flowershow makes this very easy.
+Flowershow uses TypeScript, Contentlayer, and Tailwind, which makes it a frictionless experience to add content and style it.
+You can deploy your website in seconds on Netlify, Vercel, or any other static site hosting platforms.
+Whether you are looking to build a blog, a documentation site, or any other content-driven site, Flowershow makes this very easy.

-Flowershow uses [Contentlayer](https://www.contentlayer.dev/) for local Markdown content.
-By defining document schemas, Contentlayer can generate JSON data that is validated (making it type-safe) and can be imported from anywhere.
+Flowershow uses [Contentlayer](https://www.contentlayer.dev/) to turn your Markdown content into data stored in JSON files.
+By defining document schemas, Contentlayer can generate data that is validated (making it type-safe) and can be imported from anywhere in your Next.js app.

 ## Why use markdown and NextJS

 When it comes to writing content, markdown offers a number of benefits over traditional HTML.
 Markdown is a lightweight markup language that is easy to read and write, making it an ideal choice for content creators.
 It also allows for a separation of content from presentation, making it easier to manage the look and feel of your site.
 Additionally, markdown files can be version-controlled, allowing for a history of changes to be tracked and reverted to earlier versions if necessary.

 Combining Next.js with markdown has the potential to streamline the process of building and maintaining content-driven websites.
 Next.js provides the infrastructure for delivering fast and scalable sites, while markdown makes it easy for content creators to write and manage their content.
-Whether you're building a blog, portfolio, or any other type of content-driven site, using a template like Flowershow that includes the functionality of Next.js and markdown is a powerful combination that is definitely worth considering.

-But what benefits does Flowershow add to vanilla Next.js?
-Well let's take a look at the features it has to offer.
+But what benefits does Flowershow add to the vanilla Next.js + Contentlayer combo?
+Well, let's take a look at the features it has to offer.

 ## Flowershow template features